 5. When the application automatically generates files (such as software configuration, etc.), avoid the application from running on multiple computers at the same time.

-If you want to continue to sync the data in the Dropbox conflict folder in another cloud storage service, there is a very simple method - use CBackupper to back up the Dropbox files to another cloud drive account.
+If you cannot solve the Dropbox selective sync conflict error and want to sync the data in the Dropbox conflict folder in another cloud storage service, there is a very simple method - use the free cloud backup service CBackup to back up the Dropbox files to another cloud drive account.

-CBackupper is a professional and secure cloud backup service.
+CBackup is a free yet professional and secure cloud backup service.
 It supports automatic backup of files in one cloud account to another cloud account and provides flexible backup settings.
 In this way, with only one login you can manage multiple cloud storage accounts.

 Step 1.
-Register an account on CBackupper for free and get started to sign in.
+Register an account on CBackup for free and sign in.

 Step 2.
-Click Add Clouds to add and authorize your Dropbox account, then use the same method to authorize your other cloud drives (Google Drive is a demonstration here).
+Click the My Storage > Add Cloud, and Select Dropbox and click Add. then follow the on-screen guide to grant access to CBackup to manage Dropbox files.
+Then edit the settings for Dropbox. and then use the same method to authorize your other cloud drives (Google Drive is a demonstration here).

 Step 3.
-Click the Tasks tab at the top, then click the Create Task button to create a backup task.
+Click the Backup Tasks tab, then click the New Task button to create a backup task.

 Step 4.
-Click the Add Source button to add Dropbox as the backup source, and click the Add Destination button to add Google Drive (any another cloud drive you add, even different accounts of the same service) as the backup destination, you can also name your backup task according to file type.
+Click the Add Source button to add Dropbox as the backup source, and click the Add Destination > Single Cloud > Next > Google Drive (any another cloud drive you add, even different accounts of the same service) > OK.

 Step 5.
-After selecting, click Start Backup to operate the backup task.
+After selecting, click Start Backup to backup Dropbox to Google Drive easily.